 [Insert organisation name/logo]

 VOLUNTEER EVALUATION FORM

-[Insert organisation name] seeks to improve the volunteer program and therefore ask you to complete this evaluation form.
+[Insert organisation name] seeks to improve the volunteer program and therefore asks you to complete this evaluation form.
 Your feedback will assist in the planning and preparation of future volunteer programs and placements.